corda/corda/docs/source/running-a-notary-cluster/ha-notary-service-setup.rst

 HA notary service set-up
 ========================

-This guide assumes you're running a Debian-based Linux OS.
-See the `Percona documentation <https://www.percona.com/doc/percona-xtradb-cluster/LATEST/index.html>`__ for a full list of supported operating systems.

 Double curly braces ``{{ }}`` are used to represent placeholder values throughout this guide.

 HA notary implementations